 I am going to outline how to plan ahead for all public activities and reduce the likelihood of public meltdowns.
 Be sure to get your free printable planner at the end of the post.

-If you’re looking for some proactive techniques to preventing meltdowns in general, read this ultimate guide to preventing meltdowns here.
+If you’re looking for some proactive techniques for preventing meltdowns in general, read this ultimate guide to preventing meltdowns here.
 It should give you a good starting point if you struggle with managing meltdowns in general.

 Planning Ahead to Avoid Public Meltdowns